Oksana Balashova, Ismail Doga Karatepe, Aishah Namukasa (Eds.):

 Doing research on the roles of the dean within the university governance is gaining momentum, since the deans are the critical success factors for the university: Deans contextualise – for the good or for the bad – the way faculties perform research and teaching.
 They are responsible for the survival of the faculty in the interplay of centralistic and collegial steering systems.
 Therefore, they need both a clear vision and a solid strategy.

-“The Dean in the University of the Future” dealt with these issues.
-It was held
+conference “The Dean in the University of the Future” dealt with these issues.

 The conference – organised